Minority Small Business Fund

 VEC and NAACP are recruiting applicants, especially targeting the East Colfax and Northwest Aurora neighborhoods.
 Grantees are receiving $1,500 – $5,000 for expenses that assist entrepreneurs in learning new skills, such as branding, raising capital, finances/budgeting, business plans and continued education.

-- Small BIPOC startup/scaling businesses in the Denver Metro Area
+- Small minority startup/scaling businesses in the Denver Metro Area

 - up to but less than 5 years old